Fire services in the United Kingdom: Other UK fire and rescue services

 There are several specialised and private FRSs in the United Kingdom.

 Airport fire services

 Private airport fire services in the UK protect all categories of airports and aerodromes.
-They are usually referred to as rescue and firefighting services.
+They are usually referred to as Rescue and Fire Fighting Services (RFFS), or by the internationally recognised term Aircraft Rescue and Fire Fighting (ARFF).
 One of the biggest aviation fire services is operated by BAA.
 Non-BAA airports operate their own fire services to comply with legislation which states that airports must be provided with RFFS.
 One such example is London City Airport; its website describes the principal objective of an airport fire and rescue service: "as to save lives in the event of an aircraft accident or incident".
 The number and type of firefighting appliances based at an airport will be determined by the airport's category.
 Airports in the UK are categorised from 1 to 10.
 A category 10 airport caters for the biggest aircraft; the standards are determined by the Civil Aviation Authority.